nathanhleung/fallback/www/docs/api.md

 - `h(string tagName, string attributes, string children) returns (string)`
   - Returns the tag with the given attributes and children

-The list of self-closing tags is taken from the HTML spec.
+The list of self-closing tags is taken from [the HTML spec](https://html.spec.whatwg.org/multipage/syntax.html#void-elements) and `H.h` handles self-closing behavior accordingly.

 In addition to `H.h`, functions are present on the `H` contract for all standard HTML elements.
 Each standard HTML element has three functions, e.g. for `div`: